api docs

 GET/api/library/v1/diffs

-Snapshot diff feed.
-Compare two snapshots to see added, modified, and removed entities.
+Classified diff feed.
+Compare two snapshots to see added, modified, and removed entities plus impact type, severity, and recommended downstream action.

 fromSnapshotID